Boat Based Reefs

 depolying reef balls in prto phillip bay

-The first recreational fishing reefs placed in Victorian waters were installed in May 2009 with the aim of improving recreational fishing opportunities and testing the reefs' environmental suitability and performance as fish habitat.
+The first recreational fishing reefs placed in Victorian waters were installed in May 2009 with the aim of improving fish habitat and enhancing recreational fishing opportunities.

-The reef at Aspendale is named Rec Reef to highlight the use of these reefs to improve recreational fishing.
+The reef at Aspendale was originally named Rec Reef to highlight the use of these reefs to improve recreational fishing.

 SiteDescriptionLatitudeLongitude